 He has involved in the organisation of a number of international conferences and workshops and also served as member of the international program committees for several international conferences.
 He was the Lead and PI of the international joint project entitled Digital Image and Video Forensics (acronym: DIVEFOR) funded through the Marie Curie Action under the EU's Seventh Framework Programme (FP7) from June 2010 to May 2014.
 He is currently the Lead and PI of the EU Horizon 2020 project, entitled Computer Vision Enabled Multimedia Forensics and People Identification (acronym: IDENTITY).

-Chang-Tsun Li has had 20 years experience in teaching large undergraduate classes as well as small specialist postgraduate computing courses in the UK, USA and Taiwan.
-He has taught Machine Learning, Data mining, Multimedia Processing, Digital Image Processing, Computer Architecture and Organisation, Operating Systems, Neural Networks, Microprocessors, Information Warfare, System Software, Operating Systems, Computer Networks, Discrete Mathematics, Advanced Programming (C/C++), Electrical Circuits Analysis, Research Methodology.
-He is currently teaching ITC712 Research Methods in IT at CSU.
+Chang-Tsun Li has had 20 years’ experience in teaching large undergraduate classes as well as small specialist postgraduate computing courses in the UK, USA, Taiwan and Australia.
+He has taught Machine Learning, Data mining, Cryptography & Network Security, Multimedia Processing, Digital Image Processing, Computer Architecture and Organisation, Operating Systems, Neural Networks, Microprocessors, Information Warfare, System Software, Operating Systems, Computer Networks, Discrete Mathematics, Advanced Programming (C/C++), Electrical Circuits Analysis, Research Methodology.

-Chang-Tsun Li researches in the intersection of machine intelligence, security and computer vision with special interests in Multimedia Forensics & Security, Biometrics, Image Processing, Computer Vision, Content-Based Image Retrieval, Pattern Recognition, Bioinformatics, Machine Learning, Data Mining, Data Analytics
+Chang-Tsun Li researches in the intersection of data analytics, machine intelligence, security and computer vision with special interests in Multimedia Forensics & Security, Biometrics, Image Processing, Computer Vision, Content-Based Image Retrieval, Pattern Recognition, Bioinformatics, Machine Learning, Data Mining.

 The following are some projects he involves/involved with:

-Chang-Tsun Li has produced more than 170 publications.
+Chang-Tsun Li has published 5 edited and more than 180 papers/chapters.
 The following are 20 selected ones that highlight his works.